What Is It?

 Women are less likely to have symptoms from sexually transmitted infections such as gonorrhea and chlamydia.

 Your doctor will ask about your sexual history, including new partners and condom use.
 Your doctor will look for an abnormal discharge from your urethra.
 In women, a pelvic examination will be done to look for tenderness, redness or abnormal discharge from the cervix and vagina.
-Because urethritis usually is caused by sexually transmitted infections, your doctor will examine you for signs of these, including syphilis, human papilloma virus (HPV), which causes venereal warts, and HIV
+Because urethritis usually is caused by sexually transmitted infections, your doctor will examine you for signs of other infections, such as syphilis, genital warts caused by human papilloma virus (HPV) and HIV.

 Urethritis caused by injury or chemical irritation is diagnosed based on your medical history and the absence of an infectious cause.